rust-ndarray/ndarray/README.rst

     ``.sum()``, and ``.mean()``; replaced by ``.exact_chunks()``,
     ``.exact_chunks_mut()``, ``.sum_axis()``, and ``.mean_axis()``,
     respectively) by @bluss
+  - Updated to the latest blas (optional) dependencies.
+See instructions in the README.
   - Minimum required Rust version is 1.22.

 __ https://jim.turner.link/pages/ndarray-0.11/